daavidrgz/gtheme-desktops/retro/README.md

 <details open>
 <summary><strong>&nbsp;O V E R V I E W &nbsp;👁️‍🗨️</strong></summary>

-A desktop that brings you back to 90s, but alongside all the features of modern software.
+A desktop that brings you back to 90s, alongside all the features of modern software.
 Enjoy a **beautifully customized awesome desktop** that catches your eyes.
 </details>